iroy2000/react-reflux-boilerplate-with-webpack/README.md

 ### Installation

-You must have npm installed gloablly before running the following command.
+You must have npm installed gloablly before running the following command :-

 ```sh
 $ npm install